Restoring Files to Original Location

-In this restore scenario, Veeam Backup Enterprise Manager will extract the file from the backup and restore it to the original production VM.
+In this restore scenario, Veeam Backup Enterprise Manager extracts the object (file or folder) from the backup and restores it to the original production machine.
 Restoring guest OS files to the original location is the most secure file recovery method, as the user who initiates the file restore operation in the Veeam Backup Enterprise Manager web UI cannot access the file itself.

-This type of restore is only possible if the original VM is powered on and resides in the original location.
+This type of restore is only possible if the original machine is powered on and resides in the original location.

-To restore a file to the original location, follow the next steps:
+To restore a file or folder to the original location:

-- Locate the necessary file using browse or search possibilities of Veeam Backup Enterprise Manager.
+- Locate the necessary object using browse or search possibilities of Veeam Backup Enterprise Manager.
 Multiple selection is also possible.
-For details, see Browsing VM Backups for Guest OS Files or Searching VM Backups for Guest OS Files.
+For details, see Browsing Machine Backups for Guest OS Files or Searching Machine Backups for Guest OS Files.

-- If you select Overwrite, the file from VM backup (being restored) will replace the file on target.
+- If you select Overwrite, the object from the backup will replace the original object on the target machine.

-By default, guest files restore to the original location will be performed using the account specified in the backup job for guest OS access.
-If it does not have sufficient rights to access the target VM, you will be prompted for the credentials.
+By default, guest file restore to the original location is performed using the account specified in the backup job for guest OS access.
+If it does not have sufficient rights to access the target machine, you are prompted for the credentials.
 Specify user account and password, as required.
-For details, refer to the Guest OS Credentials section of this guide.
+For more information, see Guest OS Credentials.